Patagonian sheep farming boom: Development

-In 1843 Chile established a colony in Brunswick Peninsula to assert sovereignty over the strategic Strait of Magellan.
+In 1843, Chile established a colony in Brunswick Peninsula to assert sovereignty over the strategic Strait of Magellan.
 Early sheep herding activity in the Chilean colony was very modest.
-The first men to realize the potential for large-scale sheep herding in the lands around the Strait of Magellan were a group of British immigrants that settled in Punta Arenas in the 1870s.
+The first men to realize the potential for large-scale sheep herding in the lands around the Strait of Magellan were a group of British immigrants that settled in Punta Arenas in the 1870s, following its development in the Falkland islands.

 The first successful attempt at sheep farming in the Straits of Magellan is credited to the Englishman Henry Reynard (Enrique Reynard) who raised sheep in 1877 on Isabel Island.
 These sheep were brought to the Straits of Magellan by Chilean governor Diego Dublé Almeyda who travelled specifically for that purpose to the Falkland Islands in the corvette Chacabuco in 1876.
 In Port Stanley he bought 300 sheep and back in Chile he sold them to Henry Reynard.
-By 1878 this first sheep-raising experiment was considered a success and it created a huge demand for land among individuals who attempted to establish their own sheep-raising businesses.
+By 1878, this first sheep-raising experiment was considered a success and it created a huge demand for land among individuals who attempted to establish their own sheep-raising businesses.
+Strong networks of racialized corruption strengthened the British control on lands, commerce and political influence and favored the displacement of indigenous peoples in the continental area and the selknam genocide in Tierra del Fuego.

 Beyond the Strait of Magellan

 All the best sheep-herding areas along the Strait had been leased or reserved by 1884.
 At this point the governor of the Argentine territory of Santa Cruz Carlos María Moyano travelled to the Falkland Islands where he promised cheap rental of land for any farmer that moved in to the scarcely populated territory.
 A group of five settlers who arrived this way, Henry Jamieson, John Hamilton, William Saunders, Mac Clain and George Mac George set up a plan to quickly set up large sheep farms.
 These men went in 1888 to Buenos Aires and then to Río Negro where they purchased thousands of sheep, horses and supplies.
 All sheep, herders, horses and supplies gathered at the Argentine outpost of Fortín Conesa from where they departed south on September 8.
 The herders followed a route along the coast similar to modern National Route 3 for hundreds of kilometers until reaching their land grants in the territory of Santa Cruz.
 As movement of livestock of this magnitude was unheard of the region the feat was later baptised as El Gran Arreo or The Great Herding by writer José Salvador Borerro Rivera.

-In Chile sheep farming expanded from the Strait of Magellan to the area around Última Esperanza Sound where in 1893 that the first estancia was established.
+In Chile, sheep farming expanded from the Strait of Magellan to the area around Última Esperanza Sound where in 1893 that the first estancia was established.
 Attempts to establish a cattle farming business by entrepreneur Daniel Cruz Ramírez around 1899 in Muñoz Gamero Peninsula failed given the humid climate and swampy terrain.